espnet/espnet/egs/lrs/README.md

 ##### Stage 3: Feature Generation
   * Make augmented MP3 files
   * Generate the fbank and mfcc features for the audio signals.
 By default, 80-dimensional filterbanks with pitch on each frame are used
   * Compute global Cepstral mean and variance normalization (CMVN).
-This computes goodness of pronunciation (GOP) and extracts phone-level pronunciation feature for mispronunciations detection tasks (https://kaldi-asr.org/doc/compute-cmvn-stats_8cc.html).
+This computes goodness of pronunciation (GOP) and extracts phone-level pronunciation features for mispronunciations detection tasks (https://kaldi-asr.org/doc/compute-cmvn-stats_8cc.html).

 ##### Stage 4: Dictionary and JSON data preparation
   * Build Dictionary and JSON Data Preparation